hogaur/lumos/README.md

 Lumos
 ---

-Workspace setup for Developers using Mac.
+First-time Workspace setup for Macbook.

 Assumes
 - Ruby is already installed on the system and available